root-project/web/install/all_releases/root-version-v5-22-00-patch-release-notes.md

      std::container<data> *fDataObjects;</data> which has been streamed member-wise (see revision r33173 of the trunk).</pre>
 		</li>
 		<li>Prevent the use of an optimized StreamerInfo when reading a collection streamed member wise.
 The solves <a href="https://savannah.cern.ch/bugs/index.php?73642 " target="_blank">the issue 73642 reported in Atlas' Savannah.</a></li>
-		<li>Avoid spurrious warning message when reading file with a TTree writen with ROOT 5.29/03 or later:<code>Warning in <tstreamerinfo::compile>: Counter fNClusterRange should not be skipped from class TTree</tstreamerinfo::compile></code></li>
+		<li>Avoid spurious warning message when reading file with a TTree written with ROOT 5.29/03 or later:<code>Warning in <tstreamerinfo::compile>: Counter fNClusterRange should not be skipped from class TTree</tstreamerinfo::compile></code></li>
 	</ul>
 	</li>
 	<li>Xrootd